This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 Density parameter defines the maximum distance between stitch samples.
 If the Outline object forms a bend, the distance on the inner side is lower.

-Pull Compensation is extension of each stitch on edge of object in order to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
-The thread pull causes the ends of stitches are pulled inwards and object is smaller (narrower) than intended.
+Pull Compensation is the extension of each stitch on the edge of the object in order to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
+The thread pull causes the ends of stitches to be pulled inwards, making the object smaller (narrower) than intended.

 Border sample length defines the size of samples along the outline.

 Tip: You can save the adjusted fill and outline parameters as default.
-Click "Parameters" button located at the top of parameters dialog box and select "Save as Default" menu.
+Click the "Parameters" button located at the top of the parameters dialog box and select the "Save as Default" menu.
 Parameters are saved as default separately for fill (Picture No. 23) and for outline (Picture No. 24).
-The "Reset Default" function serves for erasing setting saved as default and returning to original setting (plain fill-fill1, sample outline-single stitch).
+The "Reset Default" function serves to erase settings saved as default and return to the original settings (plain fill-fill1, sample outline-single stitch).

 23. Save as default - Fill parameters